JSS University Mysore Allied Sciences 2026

 Animal Kingdom

 These chapters consistently dominate NEET trends and are heavily NCERT-dependent.
-With thorough NCERT revision and repeated MCQ practice, students can secure a substantial portion of Biology marks from these topics alone.
+With thorough NCERT-based biology MCQs practice, students can secure a substantial portion of their Biology marks from these topics alone.

-Identifying the easiest and high-scoring topics in NEET 2026 is only the first step.
+Identifying the easiest and most scoring concepts in NEET 2026 is only the first step.
 The real advantage comes from preparing them in a structured and strategic way to maximise accuracy and speed.

 Step 1: Secure High-Weightage Biology First